 When cutting a website's design into HTML components, many developers keep their buttons as images.
 Since older browsers did not support adding shadows, rounded corners and special fonts using CSS, developers got used to using small image snippets to implement these elements using an image-based solution.

 Unfortunately, this solution requires a huge number of images that ultimately hurts the visitor's browsing experience and is very difficult to manage, increasing development time and costs (think changing words in a text embedded in an image).

 Modern browsers today natively support shadows, rounded corners and unique fonts using simple css directives, still, we continue to see websites using images to implement these.
 This is actually a very common malpractice.
 For example, take a look at this portion of CNN's sprite image -

-This sprite is a 61KB image that could have been easily implemented using simple CSS directives, improving load times and user experience while reducing bandwidth costs.
+image that could have been easily implemented using simple CSS directives, improving load times and user experience while reducing bandwidth costs.

 How to fix: make sure you use CSS3 whenever possible.
 If your graphics designer is responsible for the markup, make sure you ask for CSS3 based elements where it makes sense.
 If you want to support older versions of IE, you should either make sure your markup gracefully degrades to a functioning design (though probably looking less than perfect), or alternatively employ a CSS3 emulation solution such as CSS3 PIE.

 Your website's image files rarely change.
 HTTP caching directives allows such images to be cached by your visitors' browsers and any other server along the way (CDN, proxies, etc.).
 Once an image is cached, the locally cached copy will be used instead of having to download it again and again on subsequent visits to your website.

 Correct cache settings improves user experience by reducing page load time while saving you costs by significantly reducing your website's bandwidth.